 There are a variety of winch types out there - the one shown here is a very simple one.
-Some need more than 2 bolts and hi tensile ones - Check.
+Some need more than 2 bolts and hi tensile ones - Check the suppliers's requirement.
 You will need to drill a hole for the front latch bolt.